 When the sciatic nerve is irritated at the base of the lumbosacral spine and lower lumbar, sciatica can develop.

 - A bone in the lower back that is misaligned or a bulging disc can cause nerve impingement which may result in sciatica.
-A back pain physician can realign your back so that the bone no longer irritates your sciatic nerve.
+A back pain physician in Phoenix, AZ can realign your back so that the bone no longer irritates your sciatic nerve.

 - A rotated pelvis can irritate the sacroiliac joint, in front of which is the sciatic nerve.
 The pelvis may have rotated due to a muscle imbalance caused by a fall, surgery, or sports activity.
 A back pain physician may be able to treat your muscle imbalance which can lead to sciatica relief.